The European Miracle-Man’s Domestication of Work

 The Death of Comics

-For the love of the Batman
+The Silver Age of comics-For the love of the Batman

 Given the fact that we refer to people who work well together as “Batman and Robin.”
 It seems stupid, nay blasphemous to ask if Batman should have a sidekick.
-It’s kind of like asking if hamburgers need fries, if movies need sound and if Lebron needs two All-Stars to win a title.
+It’s kind of like asking if hamburgers need fries, if movies need sound, and if Lebron needs two All-Stars to win a title.

-But to better understand why this is a valid question.
-We need to first know the history of Batman and Robin and how they evolved over time.
+But to better understand why this is a valid question, we need to first know the history of Batman and Robin and how they evolved over time.
 Because Batman, and by extension, Robin will always be a reflection of the zeitgeist, with each era vying for the soul of the Bat.

 The Great Inward Shift